 In 2007, the Missouri State Park Ranger Program celebrated 40 years of providing service to the public and state park system.

-Today, the Ranger Program has 44 officers and one clerical support staff organized into a para-military rank structure.
+In 2013, the Ranger Program is comprised of one clerical support member and 44 officers organized into a para-military rank structure.
 The program consists of the following positions:

 1 - Chief Park Ranger -- Colonel